 When people think of “the stock market,” they often equate it with the Dow Jones Industrial Average (DJIA) they see quoted everywhere.

-The Dow is the most recognized market index in the world, and looking at its performance can help answer the question: Does your advisor’s advice make any sense?
+The Dow is the most recognized market index in the world, and looking at its performance can help answer the question: Does your financial rep’s advice make any sense?

 The Dow has gone up over time – but has it gone up enough to make it worth the risk?